 The beach at Busua is famous for its carefree vibes © aripeskoe, Wikimedia Commons

-The short but scenic stretch of coast west of Takoradi is the ultimate Ghanaian beach chill-out venue.
+With over 500km of coastline, Ghana is not lacking in its share of beaches.
+This short but scenic stretch of coast west of Takoradi is the ultimate Ghanaian beach chill-out venue.
 Strung along a wide sandy beach, Busua is generally regarded to offer some of the safest swimming in the country and has also emerged as a focal point of Ghana’s ever-growing surfing scene.

 Colourful craft villages